HimashaNethmini/SummerKing_WebApp/README.md

-A frontend only shopping website developed using
+A frontend only shopping website developed using React JS and style with tailwind css